-However, there might be situations where the involvement of a Member in a specific file might be reasonably perceived as a conflict of interest in the meaning of Article 2(6) of the Code of Conduct.
+However, there might be situations where the involvement of a Member in a specific file may give rise to a conflict of interest or might be reasonably perceived as a conflict of interest in the meaning of Article 2(6) of the Code of Conduct.
 This might notably be the case in formal administrative procedures which require full impartiality or in particularly sensitive dealings of the Commission with third parties where a Member who stands at the same time as candidate could be perceived as privileging the pursuit of personal interests as a candidate over the general interest of the Union.